w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/safe-content-review.md

 ::assertion-required

-- Title, role or organization making the assertion (if different from the conformance claim).
+- title, role, or organization making the assertion (if different from the conformance claim)
-- Date of when the review was conducted.
+- date of when the review was conducted
-- Date of assertion (if different from the date of the conformance claim).
+- date of assertion (if different from the date of the conformance claim)

 :::note
 Troubling content will vary based on culture or individual situations, and reviews should take target audiences into consideration.